nkhatri7/nkhatri7/README.md

 ### About Me

 Hi!
 I'm Neil and I'm a second year commerce student at UNSW that's extremely passionate about programming.
-I'm busy doing my uni work most of the time but I always try to code when I have some free time.

 ### Interests
 - Web Development